Flexity Outlook (Toronto): Selection process

-With the TTC's existing streetcar fleet nearing the end of its service life, the Commission began looking for a manufacturer to build new streetcars.
+With the TTC's former streetcar fleet nearing the end of its service life, the Commission began looking for a manufacturer to build new streetcars.
 In June 2007, the TTC launched a public consultation on the design of its new streetcars, including an online survey, and displays at Finch and Scarborough Centre stations, the Albion Centre, and Yonge–Dundas Square (now Sankofa Square).
 Mockups of the Flexity Swift (as used in Minneapolis) and Siemens Combino Plus (predecessor to the Siemens Avenio) were on display at the 2007 Canadian National Exhibition in front of the Enercare Centre, then known as the Direct Energy Centre.

 On September 19, 2007, the TTC published their specifications for the "LF LRV", as they called the proposed new streetcars.
 The specifications required that the vehicle would be compatible with the TTC's existing tracks, with tight turning radii of 11 m, good hill-climbing ability given the city's topography with steep ravines, and compatibility with single-leaf switches.
 The tender requested a streetcar of 27 to 30 m, with multiple points of articulation, and three powered bogies.

 Though the document stated that the TTC would accept a well-designed 70 percent low-floor streetcar, it decided to seek a 100-percent low-floor design, with folding ramps that could be fitted at the doors to allow stepless boarding where platforms were not available.
 The fleet replacing the CLRVs and ALRVs was to remain single-ended with doors on the right only, and to retain current collection by trolley pole, but the TTC also requested that provision be made for future conversion to pantograph, and that the option of buying a bi-directional version of the streetcar for new lines be available.
 Provision was to be made for ticket-vending machines on board, rather than have the driver take fares.